 - Make sure that the player in possession is standing on the field, at least one yard in from the sideline or 5 yards in from the sideline if he is within the substitution area. - If the ball is leaving the Trail's half of the field, the Trail will usually have the whistle to restart play.
-If the ball is on the opposite side of the field, the Lead should hold one arm up until the player in possession is in bounds and out of the attack area; then the Lead points in the direction of play.
-The Trail blows the whistle and has the transition count. - If the ball is possessed by the offense and is: - Coming in from the sideline, the official on that sideline restarts play. - Starting on the end line in the attack area or in the Lead's alley, the Lead restarts play. - Starting in the Trail's alley, the Trail restarts play. - Starting anywhere else, the "on" official restarts play; typically, this means the Lead restarts play in his or her own alley and the Trail restarts play elsewhere. - The officials should make eye contact before most restarts to make sure they are both ready and-in cases where it is questionable which official should whistle- to determine who is restarting play.
-If you want the whistle, point to yourself; otherwise, point to your partner.
+If the ball is on the opposite side of the field, the Single should hold one arm up until the player in possession is in bounds and out of the attack area; then the Single points in the direction of play.
+The Trail blows the whistle and has the transition count. - If the ball is possessed by the offense and is: - Coming in from the bench sideline at GLE or below the Lead restarts play. - -Coming in from the bench sideline and above GLE, the Trail official restarts play. - -Coming in from the far sideline, the Single restarts play. - -Starting on the endline in the attack area or in the Lead's alley, the lead restarts play.
+Some Referees prefer to have the Single restart play on the endline in his alley; this should be covered in the pregame. - The officials should make eye contact before most restarts to make sure they are ready. - In cases where it is questionable which official should whistle the restart, communication, either verbal or through hand signals is key. - -If you want the whistle, point to yourself; otherwise, point to your partner.